google-deepmind/concordia/concordia/examples/one_more_song/README.md

 `--fixture` uses plainly labelled scripted test replies.
 It is for UI/mechanics validation, **not** evidence of generative play.
 Real mode uses the standard local Ollama model wrapper, defaulting to `qwen3:8b`.
 Use `--model llama3.2:3b` for a smaller/faster alternative with weaker dialogue in our observed samples.
+For models supporting the provider option, `--no-think` disables thinking and
+`--think` enables it.
+Omitting both preserves the provider default.
+In our eight scripted user-profile journeys, no-thinking was much faster but often repeated or copied dialogue; it is an explicit quality/latency tradeoff, not the default.
 There are four free-text calls and two choice calls;
 choice sampling may retry.
 Actual end-to-end time depends on the machine/model and human deliberation.
 No paid model service is required.